 Colette Ryan returns this week to discuss how we can work on academics in Floortime.
-She is a Expert Training Leader in the Developmental, Individual-differences, Relationship-based (DIR) Model with the Interdisciplinary Council on Development and Learning (ICDL), the Parent Support Specialist at ICDL Livingston, a New York State endorsed infant mental health therapist, and an infant mental health fellow at Montclair State University in New Jersey working with Dr. Gerry Costa.
+She is a Expert Training Leader in the Developmental, Individual-differences, Relationship-based (DIR) Model with the International Council on Development and Learning (ICDL), the Parent Support Specialist at ICDL Livingston, a New York State endorsed infant mental health therapist, and an infant mental health fellow at Montclair State University in New Jersey working with Dr. Gerry Costa.
 She has also just been accepted into the PhD program in Infant and Early Childhood Development.

 The idea for this podcast stems from the ICDL Parent Support Virtual Meeting each Monday that I facilitate and from the DIR Home Program where parents new to Floortime come in with ideas of where they want their child to be academically.
 It’s our job to inform and educate about the early social-emotional capacities, ‘Foundation Academics‘, or the Functional Emotional Developmental Capacities, as they’re called in the Developmental, Individual differences, Relationship-based (DIR) Model that must precede academics.
 This week Colette brings this theory into practice with some ideas for families and practitioners.